mathfirst/LSTM/README.md

 # LSTM
-In this repo, there are some simple code to verify PyTorch APIs for LSTM, LSTM projection, and GRU.
+In this repo, there are some simple codes to verify PyTorch APIs of LSTM, LSTM projection, and GRU.